uriyacovy/ESPHome_nuki_lock/README.md

 - **To View Log Events**: Go to **Home Assistant Developer Tools** -> **Events**, and listen for `esphome.nuki` events to monitor log activity.

-These log events provide insights into lock operations and help fine-tune automations based on real-time lock data.
+These log events provide insights into lock operations and help fine-tune automations based on lock data.
+Keep in mind that the logs **are not displayed in real-time** and may take up to a minute to arrive.

 Example Event:
 ```yaml